 Unable to meaningfully understand and articulate what she has witnessed, she processes her feelings through her imaginary friend Zephyr ("Zepphie"), a gender-hybrid (a deliberate choice, according to Barton) dragon, as well as a host of anthropomorphic characters, including a litany of vintage dolls, some of which belonged to the artist's mother.
 The resulting visuals are a visually arresting dichotomy of the horrific and the beautiful — a "safe, fertile place where you have to look at darkness," according to Barton.

-The film doesn't come with a trigger warning, but it certainly should.
-It starts off with a horrible, graphic, extended scene portraying the violent sexual assault and murder of Hannah (Yael Stone).
-In a talk held after the movie's premiere at the Sydney Film Festival, Barton said it was important that the rape felt authentic, but for audiences, it is undeniably tough to watch.
+The film doesn't come with a formal trigger warning, but it certainly should.
+It thrusts viewers into an opening scene of excruciating intensity, depicting a graphic and prolonged sequence portraying the violent sexual assault and murder of Hannah, played by Yael Stone.
+In a talk held after the movie's premiere at the Sydney Film Festival, Barton said it was important that the rape felt authentic, but for audiences, the experience is undeniably distressing.
 After witnessing the scene, Blaze is overcome with guilt and horror, which as a bystander, she is forced to relive by the court system.
 Between having her testimony questioned and invalidated, a cold court-commissioned psychiatrist who never manages to connect with her and a well-meaning but distant father (played by Simon Baker), the pre-teen is forced to contend with the powerlessness of both victim and witness.

-As a viewer, I spent the entire length of the film on the verge of tears.
-Blaze isn't an easy film to watch — but it's a startling indictment of the criminal system and its failure to convict perpetrators of gendered violence.
-In Australia, where Blaze was filmed, the statistics are shocking: each week, one woman is killed by a current or former partner.
-In one scene, we see how Blaze is institutionalised while the rapist Jake (played by Josh Lawson) remains free.
-Bolstered by a powerful soundtrack, gripping visuals and a haunting storyline, Blaze is a must-watch if you have it in you.
+As a viewer, I spent the entire length of the film teetering on the verge of tears.
+Blaze is not an easy watch; it serves as a searing indictment of a criminal justice system that often fails to convict perpetrators of gendered violence.
+In Australia, where Blaze was filmed, the statistics paint a grim picture: every week, one woman is killed by a current or former partner.
+The film unflinchingly showcases the institutionalisation of Blaze while the rapist, Jake, played by Josh Lawson, remains free.
+Bolstered by a powerful soundtrack, gripping visuals and a haunting storyline, Blaze is essential viewing, if you have it in you.